RudyDupuis/32_Ui-composants/README.md

-You can check out this codepen : https://codepen.io/Rudy_D/pen/yLjELxZ if you want to interact with the components.
+You can check out this codepen : https://codepen.io/Rudy_D/pen/yLjELxZ if you want to interact with the components!